Click here if you would rather listen to this article.

 Step #3 Don’t Waste Time Reinventing What Is At Your Fingertips

-If you don’t have your content pulled together into a marketable package then consider getting trained in someone else’s system.
-And even if you already have a Signature System, integrating proven content is a great way of introducing fresh, new content into your coaching programs.
-Just be sure that what you’re getting trained in is a complete system that includes templates, forms and marketing support because you’ll need this to be successful.
+If you don’t have your content pulled together into a marketable package then consider getting trained in someone else’s system (like in one of our certified coach training programs for example).
+Just be sure what you’re getting trained in is a complete system that includes templates, forms, exercises and checklists you can include in your sessions because you’ll need this to be successful.

-Remember that people don’t hire coaches, they invest in getting a specific problem solved.
+Remember that people don’t hire coaches, they invest in getting a specific problem solved and achieving results.

-Instead of trying to sell coaching, focus on offering marketable content and you’ll benefit from a steady increase in coaching clients AND income.
+From this moment on, if you let go of trying to sell coaching, and instead focus on offering marketable content you’ll benefit from a massive increase in coaching clients AND in your revenue.
+Enjoy!